Default Networking Setup

 - Public IPs - Create and attach these to VMs that need inbound internet access

-- Custom Security Groups - Define firewall rules for traffic control, including inter-VM communication
+- Custom Security Groups - Define firewall rules for traffic control

 - SSH Keys - Configure SSH access to your VMs